 Step 9: Pre Departure

-Before you complete this should have received your offer from your host university.
-If you have not, please contact your La Trobe overseas program staff.
+Before you complete the forms below, you should have already received your offer from your host university.
+If you have not, please contact the La Trobe Study Abroad team.

 You must submit the following mandatory forms at least 28 days before your departure from Australia.